-At 30 June 2021, it was considered whether a short-term overlay should be applied to the best estimate claims and lapse assumptions in respect of COVID-19.
-In determining the life insurance contract assets and liabilities, no short-term overlay was applied, reflecting the situation in New Zealand at 30 June 2021, the Group's claims exposure (which is primarily related to death cover, rather than disability cover and with no death claims) and short-term lapse experience.
-The long-term exposure is still highly uncertain and will continue to emerge over the financial year 2022.
+At 30 June 2022, it was considered whether a short-term overlay should be applied to the best estimate claims and lapse assumptions in respect of COVID-19.
+In determining the life insurance contract assets and liabilities, no short-term overlay was applied, reflecting the significant level of judgment required to determine any overlays, the situation in New Zealand at 30 June 2022, the Group's claims exposure (which is primarily related to death cover - including accidental-only death for an initial period for some policies - rather than disability cover) and short-term lapse experience.

+The long-term exposure is still highly uncertain and will continue to emerge over the financial year 2023.
 This will be monitored closely and assessed accordingly.